mmiszczyk/REternalDaughter/README.md

 ----
 + better upscaling (draw empty window after switching stages?)
 + find a way to stop the border image from blinking
-+ find a way to enable windowed mode (the game claims it supports one but it doesn't work)
 + fix the MIDI issue (might be hard to do as Cncs232.dll functions are accessed by offset instead of symbol so it's not trivial to write a drop-in replacement)